 These vary from seasonal issues like dust in summer or smoky fires in winter to pollution and odour issues in industrial areas.
 Plan Change 13 to the Regional Natural Resources Plan, which replaces the Regional Air Plan, aims to protect and improve our air quality by setting rules for those who discharge into the air.

 Every year our Pollution Hotline receives thousands of calls about pollution across the region.
 Air quality makes up about 60% of these calls.
-In response to these concerns our planners have been updating the Air Plan to ensure it best protects this region’s air quality.

 We notified Plan Change 13 on 27 February 2018 and received 80 submissions and 30 further submissions